njdehoog/awesome-data-journalism/README.md

-# awesome-data-journalism
+# Awesome Data Journalism
-A curated list of awesome things related to data journalism
+> A curated list of awesome things related to data journalism